 Racial Equity Nonprofit Board Training

-This three-part Racial Equity Nonprofit Board Training workshop, organized by United Way of Greater Charlotte, unites leaders to learn, stimulate conversation and fuel change.
+This three-part Racial Equity Nonprofit Board Training workshop, organized by United Way of Central Carolinas and presented by TIAA, unites leaders to learn, stimulate conversation and fuel change.

 Nonprofit organizations perform critical work to ensure individuals, families and communities can access the resources they need to be successful.
 A closer look at who requires these resources reveals a consistent story – people of color are over-represented among our neighbors in need.
 How do we account for this disparity and how should nonprofits respond?